abdulk1/Leaflet.MiniMap/README.md

 `changeLayer`: Swaps out the minimap layer for the one provided.

-`minimize`: Swaps out the minimap layer for the one provided.
+`minimize`: Closes the minimap control.

-`restore`: Swaps out the minimap layer for the one provided.
+`restore`: Opens the minimap control.

-`isMiniMapOpen`: Swaps out the minimap layer for the one provided.
+`isMiniMapOpen`: Returns a boolean informing if the minimap control is open.

-`disableInteractivity`: Swaps out the minimap layer for the one provided.
+`disableInteractivity`: Disables drag and zoom ability on minimap control.

-`invalidateSize`: Swaps out the minimap layer for the one provided.
+`invalidateSize`: Checks if the map container size changed and updates the map if so.

 ## Available Options